 Once you've figured out that your practice is straying from the mission and vision you've put into place, you have to take corrective action.
 Let's look at some steps you can take to best address the issues and get your team back on track.

 This technique may be useful in identifying why your practice is off track.
 Without knowing the reason, you can't fix it!
 All you can do is keep patching the problem—over and over.
 This doesn't help you move your practice forward or grow.
 By digging deep and doing the work, you can truly solve the issue... and then move on to another!
 Often, you know the source of your problem.
 But other times, you have no clue!
-The 5 whys can really help you zero in and address the heart of
+The 5 whys can really help you zero in and address the heart of any issue.

 You have leaders in your office, whether they hold supervisory positions or not.
 You know who we're talking about—the folks in your office who influence the rest of the staff.
 This can always be used to your benefit, but you have to get them onboard.
 Individual meetings with them to help them understand their role and how important they are to you and the office can go a long way.
 Encourage them to keep the momentum going and keep the mission and vision in mind.